gregorybchris/tuxc/README.md

 This command will put your converted map file in the [app/db/jpx](app/db/jpx) folder.

 > Note: This command also attempts to "simplify" the route by removing collinear points.
 The route length is reduced by less than 0.01% and the number of points is reduced by 20-40%.
 This makes the payloads over web requests smaller and decreases load time.
-You can run the `tuxc test` command to check what the reduction factors are.
+You can run the `tuxc benchmark` command to check what the reduction factors are.

 ### 4. Update runs.json